tubatechdynamics/offerings/about.md

 ## Our Story

 Born from the belief that technology can ignite meaningful change, Tuba Tech Dynamics was founded by a team boasting over 25 years of coding wizardry combined with a heartfelt background in social work.
-Seeing the unique hurdles non-profits face in a fast-paced digital world, we set out to bridge the gap between technology and social impact—think of us as the catnip for your tech challenges.
+Seeing the unique hurdles non-profits face in a fast-paced digital world, we set out to bridge the gap between technology and social impact—think of us as the solution to your tech challenges.

 Our adventure kicked off with a simple idea: to make advanced technological solutions accessible and affordable for organizations dedicated to making the world a better place.
-By aligning our expertise with the missions of non-profits, we've helped organizations streamline their operations, enhance data-driven decision-making, and engage more effectively with their communities—all while keeping things as smooth as a cat's whiskers.
+By aligning our expertise with the missions of non-profits, we've helped organizations streamline their operations, enhance data-driven decision-making, and engage more effectively with their communities.

 ## Our Team

 ### Jaycee Lydian

-Jaycee is a trailblazing software developer whose career spans over two decades in the tech industry.
-With a flair for innovation and an unstoppable drive to solve complex problems, Jaycee leads our technical team in crafting custom applications that propel non-profits forward.
-Their expertise not only lies in writing impeccable code but also in understanding how technology can be harnessed to create real-world impact—like a cat gracefully navigating any obstacle.
+Jaycee leads our technical team in crafting custom applications that propel non-profits forward.
+Their expertise lies in writing impeccable code and understanding how technology can be harnessed to create real-world impact.

 > "Technology isn't just a tool; it’s a catalyst for change.
 When it’s done right, it doesn’t just solve problems—it opens doors.
 At Tuba Tech Dynamics, I’m not just coding solutions; I’m building pathways for impact that ripple out far beyond the screen."
 >